Bayern stars boost China's game plan

 By Xu Jingxi in Guangzhou(China Daily)

-"The Chinese Football Association alone doesn't have the resources to cover 1.4 billion people in the vast land of China, but enterprises can help make it happen with a joint effort."
+"The Chinese Football Association alone doesn't have the social resources to (build so many training centers to) cover 1.4 billion people in the vast land of China.
+But enterprises can help make it happen with a joint effort."

 - Three killed, 8 missing after fishing boat capsizing in S.Korea